Ferroin/linbuild/README.md

   directory creation (BTRFS subvolumes, possibly others).
 * Possibly add some extra logic to handle building of kernels with integrated initramfs.
+* Make the out-of-tree module support work with the output directory support.